jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 Our datasets are not clean.
 We have to perform some cleaning and manipulation processes so they can be used for further analysis.
 We use RStudio to perform all the processes, from importing, cleaning, analyzing, visualizing, and reporting.
 First step is the importing process.
-Here, we prepare the data we want to use for analysis.
+Here, we prepare the data we want to use for the analysis.
 The datasets are divided into 4 separate files.
 We use `read_csv` function from `readr` package to import external csv files.
 Here is the code to import all of them: